martinetlee/create2-snippets/README.md

 ```

 Since the factory deploys the contract, the `msg.sender` then is exactly our factory.
 Thus we can read the flag and code by converting the `msg.sender` to the factory contract.
 The only thing left we needed to do is to return the code we wanted to deploy.
 The assembly `return` takes two parameters: one where the data starts, the other the length of the data.
 As it is stored in a `bytes memory`, the first 32 bytes is length and the data starts after the 32 bytes.
 Thus we use `add(trueCode, 0x20)` to indicate the start of the data location, and `mload(trueCode)` to get the length of the data.

+### Note: How does metamorphic contract show on Etherscan?

+The verification on Etherscan seems to include the "creationCode", therefore one cannot use a contract that would produce the same runtime bytecode to verify the dummy target contract.

 MetamorphicFactory: https://rinkeby.etherscan.io/address/0x940fe419f7b3460f38e60a850676b7235d5ae792#code